-Nepal does not have any specific law on air pollution control.
-Environment Protection Act (Official Gazette, June 24/1997) and Environment Protection Rules (Official Gazette, June 26/1997) are umbrella legislation.
+Nepal does not have any specific law on air pollution control but Kathmandu Valley Air Quality Management Action Plan 2020 is in place.
+Environment Protection Act 2019 and Environment Protection Rules 2020 are umbrella legislation for maintaining air quality in Nepal.

 Emission standards for in-use and new diesel generators (DG) sets, industrial boilers, cement industries, crusher industries and diesel generators were introduced in 2012.
-The government has also introduced brick kiln stack emission standard in 2008.
+The government has also introduced brick kiln stack emission standard in 2008 and emission standard for incineration operation in 2014.